CodeNexus164/Windows10Debloater/README.md

 - **`-SysPrep`**, which runs the command within a function: get-appxpackage | remove-appxpackage.
 This is useful since some administrators need that command to run first in order for machines to be able to properly provision the apps for removal.

 - **`-Debloat`**, switch parameter which does as it suggests.
 It runs the following functions: Start-Debloat, Remove-Keys, and Protect-Privacy.
 Remove-Keys removes registry keys leftover that are associated with the bloatware apps listed above, but not removed during the Start-Debloat function.
+Before deletion, each key is exported to `C:\Temp\Windows10Debloater\RegistryBackups` and can be restored with the `Restore-Keys` function.

 - **`-Privacy`**, adds and/or changes registry keys to stop some telemetry functions, stops Cortana from being used as your Search Index, disables "unnecessary" scheduled tasks, and more.